With just about any lifestyle change, it’s essential to get max nutrition.

 To optimize you metabolism, this step is necessary as it may help make future diet changes much easier.

-Protein is a great metabolic booster, as it allows your digestive system to burn more calories while your body is at rest .
+According to a study in the International Journal of Sport Nutrition and Exercise Metabolism, protein is a great metabolic booster, as it allows your digestive system to burn more calories while your body is at rest.

 With one study showing the great benefits of protein, people were able to lose 11 pounds within a 12 week time period by simply adding protein to their diets.